A characterization of $p$-automatic sequences as columns of linear cellular automata: Examples

-Next we apply Proposition~\ref{prop_1}.
-Since $x^1$ does not appear in the polynomial equation we have found, extract terms whose power of $t$ is even (which in this case is all terms) and raise both sides to the power $1/2$.
+We have a system of equations in $9$ variables (the series $F_j(t^{32})$ for $1 \leq j \leq4$ and $F(t^{2^i})$ for $0 \leq i \leq 4$), and performing Gaussian elimination on the corresponding $5 \times 9$ matrix gives, in the bottom row, the coefficients of a polynomial equation satisfied by $x = F(t)$, namely Next we apply \reftext{Proposition~\ref{prop_1}}.
+Since $x^1$ does not appear in the polynomial equation we have found, extract terms whose power of $t$ is even (which in this case is all terms) and raise both sides to the power~$1/2$.
 The resulting equation

 has a nonzero coefficient of $x^1$, as desired.
-To obtain a coefficient of $x^1$ that is not divisible by $t$, let $r = 4$, replace $x \mapsto 0 + 0 t + 0 t^2 + t^3 x$, and divide by $t^6$.
-Then $x = G^*(t) \colonequal \sum_{n \geq 0} u_{n+3} t^n$ satisfies
+To obtain a coefficient of $x^1$ that is not divisible by~$t$, let $r = 4$, replace $x \mapsto0 + 0 t + 0 t^2 + t^3 x$, and divide by $t^6$.
+Then $x = G^*(t) :=\sum_{n \geq0} u_{n+3} t^n$ satisfies

-Finally, we apply Proposition~\ref{technical_1}.
-Replace $x$ with $1 + 0 t + t x$ so that $x = G(t) \colonequal \sum_{n \geq 1} u_{n+4} t^n$ satisfies $P(t, G(t)) = 0$, where
+Finally, we apply \reftext{Proposition~\ref{technical_1}}.
+Replace $x$ with $1 + 0 t + t x$ so that $x = G(t) :=\sum_{n \geq1} u_{n+4} t^n$ satisfies $P(t, G(t)) = 0$, where

-By Proposition~\ref{prop_2}, $u_{n+4}$ is the coefficient of $x^{-2}$ in $R_n(x)$ for all $n \geq 1$, where
+By \reftext{Proposition~\ref{prop_2}}, $u_{n+4}$ is the coefficient of $x^{-2}$ in $R_n(x)$ for all $n \geq1$, where

 Moreover, $R_n(x)$ satisfies the recurrence